kedacore/keda-docs/content/docs/2.7/scalers/azure-pipelines.md

 - `personalAccessTokenFromEnv` - Name of the environment variable that provides the personal access token (PAT) for Azure DevOps.
 Learn more about how to create one [in the official docs](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).
 - `targetPipelinesQueueLength` - Target value for the amount of pending jobs in the queue to scale on.
 (Default: `1`, Optional)
   - Example - If one pod can handle 10 jobs, set the queue length target to 10.
 If the actual number of jobs in the queue is 30, the scaler scales to 3 pods.
+- `parent` - Put the name of the ADO agent that matched the ScaledJob. e.g. mavenagent-scaledjob may have an initial deployment called "mavenagent-keda-template"; this is the deployment that is made offline.

 > 💡 **NOTE:** You can either use `poolID` or `poolName`.
 If both are specified, then `poolName` will be used.